jamesTait-jt/go-performance-tips/README.md

 ## Interfaces

-### Channels and function parameters
+### Channels and Function Parameters

 Sometimes it is preferable to use channels that accept the blank interface `interface{}` type, or functions that accept or return an `interface{}` type.
 However this can come with some performance issues.
 Whenever we do this, the compiler has to cast the type of the object passed into an `interface{}` type.
-If the object cannot fit in a single machine word (int, bool, etc) then a pointer to the object value object will be allocated to the heap, and the object value may be moved to the heap (this is not guaranteed behaviour).
+If the object cannot fit in a single machine word then a pointer to the object will be allocated to the heap, and the object value may be moved to the heap (this is not guaranteed behaviour).
 The same happens with typed interfaces.

 This is often not a problem, but if you have noticed that the garbage collector is causing you issues then it might be worth redesigning some areas to avoid interfaces and use concrete types instead.

 Because of this behaviour, logging tends to be very expensive as the functions accept interface types to allow them to be flexible.
 I would recommend using a third party logger such as [zerolog](https://github.com/rs/zerolog).

-### Interface method calls
+### Interface Method Calls

 Sometimes when using interface methods, we can unknowingly allocate some of the method arguments to the heap.
-The situation in which this occurs is when the arguments to the function are pointers (remember this includes slices and strings!).
+The situation in which this occurs is when the arguments to the function are pointers to objects that are not already stored on the heap (remember this includes slices and strings!).

 The reason is that the compiler has no knowledge about the implementation of an interface method at compile time.
 So it is possible for the implementation to store the value somewhere (maybe a package level variable) and the compiler will have no idea.

 Let's say this is the case, and the method argument was a pointer.
-So the package level variable is pointing to the same location as the original pointer that we passes into the method.
-However, When the original pointer goes out of scope, the value pointed to by the pointer will be trashed.
+So the package level variable is pointing to the same location as the original pointer that we passed into the method.
+However, when the original pointer goes out of scope, the value pointed to by the pointer will be trashed.
 And thus, the package level variable will be pointing to garbage.
 Because of this, the pointer value is moved to the heap so that it is not trashed when the stackframe is popped.

 Here is an example with some benchmarks